-Node.
-The “N” in the TNM staging system stands for lymph nodes, the tiny, bean-shaped organs that help fight infection.
+The “N” in the TNM staging system stands for lymph nodes.
+These tiny, bean-shaped organs help fight infection.
 Lymph nodes near where the cancer started, within the true pelvis (called hypogastric, obturator, iliac, perivesical, pelvic, sacral, and presacral lymph nodes), are called regional lymph nodes.
 Lymph nodes in other parts of the body are called distant lymph nodes.

 NX: The regional lymph nodes cannot be evaluated.

 N0 (N plus zero): The cancer has not spread to the regional lymph nodes.